davinaleong/proj-comphanny-template/README.md

-# proj-comphaanyy-ui
+# Comphanny UI
-UI for a dummy company site
+This repo contains the template for a fake company's website.